One of the most challenging instruments to accurately record, aside from acoustic drums has to be the classical guitar.

-For the sake of the home recording environment I’m going to focus on removing fret noise, addressing imbalances using equalisation and adding subtle reverb as these are the three areas you are most likely to enhance a classical guitar recording the most in the shortest possible time.
+For the sake of the home recording environment, I’m going to focus on removing fret noise, addressing imbalances using equalization, and adding subtle reverb as these are the three areas you are most likely to enhance a classical guitar recording the most in the shortest possible time.

 Removing Fret hand Noise

-Otherwise, you can simply accept fret hand noise as part and parcel of the classical guitar and leave well enough alone as many classical guitarists over the years have done, or try coated strings when you next record.
+Otherwise, you can simply accept fret hand noise as part and parcel of the classical guitar and leave well enough alone as many classical guitarists over the years have done, or try coated strings when you are next recording.

-Many people treat equalisation as something to add to a recording, where in many cases it is the frequencies that you remove that really make the difference.
-Therefore the most important tool you have at your disposal are your ears.
+Many people treat equalization as something to add to a recording, where in many cases it is the frequencies that you remove that really make the difference.
+Therefore the most important tool you have at your disposal is your ears.

 - Does the performance sound articulate?
 If not consider boosting the upper frequencies and listen again to see if this provides more clarity.

 - Do the lower, mid, or upper ranges sound overly dominant?
 If so use EQ to address the imbalance.